-It is estimated that 150 000 people belong to 100 gangs on the Cape Flats.
+An estimated 150 000 people belong to 100 gangs on the Cape Flats.
 Some gangs date back to the 1940s.

 Gangsterism is a global phenomenon.
-It includes the formation of groups with the aim of committing violence and crime, and to defend themselves physically against violence of other groups.
-Gangsterism is often characterized as anti-social behaviour.
+It includes groups’ formation to commit violence and crime and defend themselves physically against the violence of other groups.
+Gangsterism is often characterised as antisocial behaviour.

-Gangs emerge from within communities themselves and this phenomenon has many root causes like socioeconomic conditions (unemployment, low-income employment, and poor living conditions) all leading to conditions of poverty and deprivation.
+Gangs emerge from within communities themselves and have many root causes like socioeconomic conditions (unemployment, low-income employment, and poor living conditions) leading to poverty and deprivation.

-‘Drugs are the main currency of the gangs—peddling drugs is the most lucrative activity.
-But nightclubs, abalone poaching, robberies, shops and garages are run by the kingpins too—mainly to launder money.
-Gangsters have become the foot soldiers of a much more sophisticated underworld economy, engaging in serious and violent crime, money laundering, human trafficking, drugs peddling and arms smuggling.’ according to Minister for Safety and Security, Leonard Ramatlakane.
+‘Drugs are the main currency of gangs—peddling drugs is the most lucrative activity.
+In addition, kingpins run other ‘legitimate’ businesses to launder money – from garages, nightclubs, shops to funeral parlours.
+As a result, gangsters have become the foot soldiers of a much more sophisticated underworld economy, engaging in serious and violent crime, money laundering, human trafficking, drugs peddling and arms smuggling.’
+Leonard Ramatlakane.

 What types of gangs are there?

-2. Territorial gangs are well-organized and gang members have initiation rites which separate them from non-members.
+- Territorial gangs are well-organised, and gang members have initiation rites that separate them from non-members.
 Often, prospective members have to prove their loyalty to the group by fighting.

-3. The corporate gangs are highly structured criminal conspiracies that are organized to sell drugs – teenagers as young as fourteen could become members.
-All gangs have names and recognizable symbols.
+- Corporate gangs are highly structured criminal conspiracies that sell drugs – teenagers as young as fourteen could become members.
+All gangs have names and recognisable symbols.

 The poverty, misery, violence and lawlessness of cities led to the growth of many gangs.
 In particular, the numerous youth gangs or tsotsis reflected the instability of the urban African family.
-Parental control is largely absent as both parents are forced to work.
-Juvenile delinquency rates are extremely high.
+Both parents need to work, and parental control of their children is absent.
+As a result, juvenile delinquency rates are incredibly high.

 How do kids become involved in gangs?

-When families become dysfunctional and discordant many children choose to leave the family home, opting to spend their time on the streets where they are gradually drawn into gang-related and criminal activities.
+When families become dysfunctional and discordant, many children leave the family home, opting to spend their time on the streets where they gradually get involved in gang-related and criminal activities.

 When does a family become dysfunctional?

-A family becomes dysfunctional when there is domestic violence, substance abuse, poor bonding between parents and children, delinquency or parental psychological problems present in the home.
-Other factors that can also cause dysfunction include poor educational level of parents, low income, unwanted pregnancies and a history of parental violence.
-Some families also live in communities where there are high levels of violence, poor service delivery and high levels of substance abuse are the norm.
+A family becomes dysfunctional when domestic violence, substance abuse, poor bonding between parents and children, delinquency or parental psychological problems present in the home.
+Other factors that can also cause dysfunction include the poor educational level of parents, low income, unwanted pregnancies, and parental violence history.
+Some families even live in communities where high levels of violence, poor service delivery, and high levels of substance abuse are the norm.

-Such communities usually have a high unemployment rate, high inequality and social exclusion, a lot of fire-arms, gender inequality and discrimination, weak law enforcement and social norms that justify violence.
+Such communities usually have a high unemployment rate, increased inequality and social exclusion, many firearms, gender inequality and discrimination, weak law enforcement and social norms that justify violence.

 From what age are kids drawn into gangs?

-In school setting learners who become easy recruits for gangsterism are those learners who are underachievers, poor learners, or have language difficulties see themselves as losers in the academic setting.
-These children are not nurtured at home.
-They are often suffering emotional, physical and even sexual abuse in their homes.
-They witness violence and abusive relationships between parents from a young age.
+In a school setting, learners who become easy recruits for gangsterism are those learners who are underachievers, poor learners or have language difficulties who see themselves as losers in the academic environment.
+Unnurtured at home, the children, often suffer emotional, physical and even sexual abuse in their homes.
+In addition, they witness violent and abusive relationships between parents from a young age.

-Within schools, and particularly in the Grade 4 year, the following behaviours become more and more prevalent: poor academic performance, learning difficulties, truancy, and attrition antisocial behaviour due to low self-esteem.
+Within schools, particularly in the Grade 4 year, the following behaviours become prevalent: poor academic performance, learning difficulties, truancy, and attrition antisocial behaviour due to low self-esteem.

-They can be easily approached by a gang and be recruited into the organisations.
+They can be easily approached by a gang and recruited into the organisations.
 Last (2001) explains this well – here they become “someone”, part of an organisation of kids just like themselves.
-They have a new “family” whom they tend to spend more and more time with.
+They have a new “family” with whom they tend to spend more and more time.
 Teenagers are searching for a sense of security and comfort.
 These gang leaders recruit younger members who are unhappy and struggling.
 They lure them with the promise of fraternity and brotherhood, with money, drugs and girls.
-They are told that the worst that can happen to them if they commit a serious crime is two years in a juvenile facility, which is a small price to pay for belonging.
+Leaders convince kids that the worst that can happen if they commit a serious crime is two years in a juvenile facility, a small price to pay for belonging.

-Example: a child witnesses his mother being abused by her partner.
-He is also exposed to harsh parenting, with corporal punishment used as a means of discipline.
-He seeks affirmation outside the home and gets lured into petty crime by the local gang, and drops out of school.
+For example, a child who witnessed his mother’s abuse by her partner is often also exposed to harsh parenting, with corporal punishment used as a means of discipline.
+As a result, he seeks affirmation outside the home, gets lured into petty crime by the local gang, and drops out of school.

 How do gangs pressure kids into becoming gang members?

-- Threaten safety of friends or family members.
+- Gangsters threaten the safety of friends or family members.

-- Attend parties where gang related activities are occurring.
+- They invite kids to parties where gang-related activities are occurring.

 What are the consequences of gang involvement for a child?

-Children as young as 14 years old are being arrested for gang-related murder charges in the Western Cape Province of South Africa.
+Are you aware that children as young as 14 years old have committed gang-related murders in the Western Cape Province of South Africa?

-- Endless amounts of threats, assaults and drive-by shootings.
+- They live a life filled with endless amounts of threats, assaults and drive-by shootings.

 What are the early warning signs that your child might be involved with gangs?